 4. Make Meetings Count

 Most people don’t like attending meetings.
 As much as it may be tempting to eliminate them, some meetings are necessary to ensure things get done on time.
 Meetings are where a lot of important communication is shared, so getting them right is a vital part of any company strategy.
 When meetings do happen, make sure they’re carried out efficiently, with clearly stated goals and plans of action.
 In addition to this, emphasize getting everyone on the same page and allow time for questions.

 Feedback on communication skills provides important information as to how well people are doing at any given time.
 Make this feedback part of weekly one-on-one meetings.
 It’s possible most people with poor communication skills simply need guidance and training.
 Give feedback in a positive way, one that encourages improvement and development.
 At the same time, hold people accountable if problems with communication continue to occur.

 The nature of the workplace changes every day, especially with the growth of remote work.
 However, one thing that does not change is the importance of communication.
 By following the above steps, companies will ensure communication doesn’t become a major obstacle to success.
-With better communication, employees will feel more comfortable talking to each other and their managers.
+With better communication, people feel more comfortable having a meaningful conversation.
 Executives will feel confident discussing policies and issues with everyone else.
 The whole culture will change to one where people can speak their minds, leading to improved productivity and fewer workplace conflicts.
 Everyone will feel like their work matters and that they’re receiving the recognition they deserve.
 They’ll feel more engaged and ready to contribute even more to the success of the company.

-Need some tips for how to handle remote work?
+Need some tips on how to handle remote work?
 Check out the following articles: